 The nozzles from Applied Surface Technologies can operate with gas or liquid CO2 while other nozzle geometries may not.
 This difference in operation is related to the fact that other commercial nozzles have a sudden expansion internal to the nozzle.
 This sudden expansion violates the need for a constant enthalpy expansion and causes the enthalpy to decrease enough to exit the mixed gas-liquid phase region shown earlier on the snow formation page under FAQ.
 When these nozzles are used with a liquid source, snow forms and with proper velocities, they just waste carbon dioxide.

 Nozzles for different situations have been made, manifold of many point nozzles, inner diameter tube cleaning, large area nozzles.
-Picture of various nozzles are shown below.
 Large area slot nozzles are problematic above 1 inch and are not available.